Summerschool on Algorithms, Dynamics, and Information Flow in Networks

 Title: The Effect of Faults on Network Expansion

-I will consider the problem of how resilient networks are to node faults.
+Abstract: I will consider the problem of how resilient networks are to node faults.
 Specifically, I will investi-

 gate the question of how many faults a network can sustain and still contain a large (i.e., linear-sized)